Training and Continuing Professional Development Fund

 You will need at least 10% partnership funding, which can be cash or in-kind.

-***Partnership funding cannot be drawn from from Local Authorities’ Youth Music Initiative formula-funding budget as this is considered double funding.
+***Partnership funding cannot be drawn from Local Authorities’ Youth Music Initiative formula-funding budget or the Youth Music Initiative Access to Music Making and/or Strengthening Youth Music Funds, as this is considered double funding.

 Organisations should note when planning activities that any award will be payable in two instalments: 90% in advance and the remaining 10% on satisfactory submission of an End of Project report and certified financial statement to Scottish Music Centre.